statamic/docs/content/collections/docs/antlers.md

 ### Variable Fallbacks (Null Coalescence) {#null-coalescence}

-When all you need to do is display a variable and set a fallback when it’s falsey, use the null coalescence operator (`??`).
+When all you need to do is display a variable and set a fallback when it’s null, use the null coalescence operator (`??`).

 ```
 {{ meta_title ?? title ??
 "No Title Set" }}